turtlemonvh/turtlemonvh.github.io/content/engineering-vs-math.md

 So really my focus on the math had caused me to ignore a lot of pretty obvious factors that were much more important than setting up the exact arrangement of cuts to mimimize waste.

 There are parallels good practices in software here.
 Something about [measuring before optimizing](http://www.catb.org/esr/writings/taoup/html/ch12s02.html).
 There are parallels to good engineering here.
 Something about [being explicit about your assumptions](https://en.wikipedia.org/wiki/Assumption-based_planning).
-The funny thing is that these realatively easy to remember heuristics will often get you closer to a globally optimal and robust solution than focusing on the parts of the system that are well behaved and expressible in clear mathematical terms.
+The funny thing is that these relatively easy to remember heuristics will often get you closer to a globally optimal and robust solution than focusing on the parts of the system that are well behaved and expressible in clear mathematical terms.

 Hopefully this can be as good of a reminder for some of you as it was for me.